Sentara Northern Virginia Medical Center

-Sentara Northern Virginia Medical Center (SNVMC) is a 183-bed, for-profit community hospital serving Prince William County and its surrounding communities.
+Sentara Northern Virginia Medical Center (SNVMC) is a 183-bed, not-for-profit community hospital serving Prince William County and its surrounding communities.
 Potomac Hospital, an independent, non-profit community hospital, merged with Sentara Healthcare in December 2009 and is now known as Sentara Northern Virginia Medical Center (from April 16, 2012).
 The SNVMC market has experienced tremendous growth since the opening of the hospital in 1972.

 History

 In 1972, after an eight-year community fundraising effort, Potomac Hospital opened its doors to the residents of eastern Prince William, southern Fairfax and north Stafford Counties.
 Potomac has come a long way since then, growing from 29 patient beds, 115 employees and 61 physicians to 183 patient beds, more than 1000 employees and more than 250 medical staff members.

 Before Potomac Hospital opened, there was no civilian hospital between Fredericksburg and Alexandria.
 Residents of eastern Prince William County knew that building their own hospital would cut travel time for medical care by 30 to 45 minutes.
 In 1965 the Woodbridge Jaycees hired professional consultants to study the feasibility of building a hospital in the area.
 Architects were hired and at least five sites were surveyed to determine the hospital's location.

-In June 1968, community leaders joined together to form the Potomac Hospital Corporation and elected John Johnson, then head of Virginia Power, as president.
+In June 1968, community leaders joined to form the Potomac Hospital Corporation and elected John Johnson, then head of Virginia Power, as president.
 In 1969 the first hospital membership drive began and soon there were 3,300 members ready and willing to support the hospital's fundraising efforts.
 The result was that over $2 million was raised by the community to help build and open Potomac Hospital.

 The Board of Directors hired as the first hospital administrator, L.E.
-Richardson, Jr. Richardson had recently retired from the U.S. Navy's Medical Service Corp.
+Richardson Jr. Richardson had recently retired from the U.S. Navy's Medical Service Corp.
 His last duty station was at the Naval Hospital of Quantico Marine Corps base, when the hospital was still a full service institution for the U.S. Marines.
 Richardson took the new Potomac Hospital through its original construction, opening and first expansion, serving as administrator for the first ten years.

 Potomac Hospital merged with Sentara Healthcare in December 2009 and is now known as Sentara Northern Virginia Medical Center.